r160v/opencv_iot_parking_assistant/readme.md

 * computer_vision

-    There are a few fields that need to be taken into account and possibly tweak to ensure the assistant works properly:
+    There are a few fields that need to be optimized to ensure the assistant works properly:

     1. `min_length`: Defines the minimum length a contour needs to have to be considered of interest (detected)